 Universities Scotland – the umbrella body for the university sector – has come forward with a cautious welcome for the provisions, saying that ‘the Bill’s broad principles align with university values but that the detail of the provisions will require careful consideration’.
 In the political arena there has been a less positive response from opposition parties, with some politicians talking about a ‘power grab’ by the government.

 On the whole I would regard these provisions as sensible.
 If we are to have a framework of good governance, it is reasonable to suggest that adherence to this should be a condition of public funding.
 Equally, the need to pursue greater participation in higher education by the disadvantaged is important, not least because the story so far is far from perfect; though equally it has to be remembered that the problem is rooted in a wider setting than just higher education.

-It is hard to see these provisions as an attack on autonomy; they are in essence part of a strategy of tying public funding to good practice.Explore posts in the same categories: higher education, politics comment below, or link to this permanent URL from your own site.
+It is hard to see these provisions as an attack on autonomy; they are in essence part of a strategy of tying public funding to good practice.higher education, politics comment below, or link to this permanent URL from your own site.